amigo00678/Project-X/README.md

 ### other files

-Various solution tests, tasks inside the file.
+Various tests solutions, tasks inside the file.